inet-framework/inet/showcases/visualizer/canvas/spectrum/doc/index.rst

    :align: center

 In the video, the two hosts start transmitting simultaneously.
-Similarly to the previous simulation, the spectrograms of the hosts displays the transmitted/received signal separately from the interference.
-The signal and interference is displayed as the green and red color channel of the spectrogram.
+Similarly to the previous simulation, the spectrograms of the hosts display the transmitted/received signal separately from the interference.
+The signal and interference are displayed as the green and red color channel of the spectrogram.
 The probe displays the total power density in blue.